chientran95/agent_system/docs/curl_commands.md

 ## Scenario 3 — Orchestrator routing + resume-correlation

+There are two orchestrator implementations, switched via `ORCHESTRATOR_BACKEND` in `.env` - only one runs at a time, on the same port. **3.1-3.4 and the cleanup section below are the "adk" backend** (the default). **See "LangGraph backend" at the end of this scenario for the "langgraph" backend**, which speaks plain A2A JSON-RPC (same shape as the other three agents) instead of ADK's session-REST API, and plans/dispatches waves of steps instead of routing to exactly one agent.

+### ADK backend

 The orchestrator is a different shape entirely from the other three servers: it's ADK's own session-based REST API (`get_fast_api_app`), not raw A2A JSON-RPC.
 Every request needs a session created first, and `appName` is always `orchestrator` (the sub-folder name under `orchestrator_agents/`).

 ### 3.1 — Route to each of the 3 sub-agents